 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-September 16 is the feast day of a princess of Bohemia, part of what is now the Czech Republic.
+The Church honors a princess of Bohemia, part of what is now the Czech Republic.
 She is the Holy Martyr Ludmilla.

 She and her husband, a Czech prince, were both baptized in about 871 by Saint Methodius, one of the two great evangelists--the other is Saint Cyril--who together are known as the Enlighteners of the Slavic Peoples.
 As new Christians instructed and inspired by those two great men, Ludmilla and her husband enthusiastically built the first Christian church in Bohemia, near Prague.
 They built other churches as well, provided for clergy to serve in them, and supported the spread of the faith among their people in every way they could.
 Pagan opposition was so strong that for a while the couple had to leave the country, but when they returned they continued their work.

 Ludmilla was widowed quite early in life; her husband was in his thirties when he died.
 After this, their son married a woman named Dragomira who was happy to have a royal husband, but whose Christianity was only a façade; she secretly kept her pagan beliefs and customs.